CiganOliviu/CiganOliviu/README.md

 #### 📚 Lifelong Learner, Inspired by Technology
 #### 🏫 Student at Technical University Of Cluj-Napoca, BSc Software Engineering

-- 🔭 I’m currently working on Bebisoft and DrageKongen
+- 🔭 I’m currently working at Bebisoft and DrageKongen
 - 📫 How to reach me: ciganoliviudavid@gmail.com
 - 💬 Ask me about everything related to software development
 - 🚀 I’m currently learning based on Need2Nerd philosophy 🤔